Recommendations & Conclusions

 The Prime Minister was right to say that AI does not respect national borders, and we welcome the announcement of a global summit on AI safety in London.
 The challenges highlighted in our interim Report should form the basis for these important international discussions.

-Government response.
 The government welcomes the Committee’s analysis, agreeing on the importance of addressing AI challenges through international action and engagement.
-It highlights the successful convening of the first AI Safety Summit, which aimed to advance a shared international understanding of AI …
+It highlights the successful convening of the first AI Safety Summit, which aimed to advance a shared international understanding of AI challenges and opportunities, leading to …

 Department for Science, Innovation and Technology